Building Skill Through Play: Using Positive Communication

 This means they’ve been placing extra emphasis on being kind and encouraging to one another.
 They’re doing this by equipping students with a multitude of encouraging sayings and also modeling that for them.

 When students are using positive and encouraging language, they are creating a safe, inviting place at school for every kid.
-When established during play and out at recess, these practices and phrases show up in the classroom and start to become embedded in overall school culture/climate.
-Last school year, 94% of the educators at our partner schools reported in the Annual Survey that Playworks improved their overall school climate.
+When established during play and out at recess, these practices and phrases show up in the classroom and start to become embedded throughout the school day.
+Last school year, 94% of educators agree that Playworks helps students develop the skills to succeed in their learning community.

-Creating a positive school climate means that students can come to school with less stress and fear around being bullied, or not being picked for a game, or yelled at for missing the ball, and are able to relax and have fun knowing they are in a safe place.
+Creating a positive school community means that students can come to school with less stress, knowing they are in a safe place.
 Then they are all ready to go back to the classroom.

 This is just one way Playworks is helping to support a positive school environment for every student.
 Check out our last blog post about February’s skill focus, managing disappointment.
 And check back soon for April’s skill focus!